Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente traces its roots to the Great Depression in the 1930s when Dr. Sidney Garfield established a prepayment system for his hospital.
 His system required insurance companies to pay five cents per day so that the construction workers they covered could receive treatment at Garfield’s hospital in Southern California.[1]

 Garfield later partnered with Henry Kaiser to provide this same coverage to builders working on the Grand Coulee Dam in Washington.
-He then moved to Northern California to treat shipyard workers during World War II.
+He then treated shipyard workers in the Pacific Northwest during World War II.
 Once the war ended and the shipyard workforce dwindled, Garfield and Kaiser teamed up to open their prepaid health insurance plan to the general population.[1]

 Aetna History